-Tip: When you use the save button, please select ‘Save as PDF’ as your destination if you want to download as a document.
+Tip: When you use the save button, please select ‘Save as PDF’ as your destination if you want to download it to your computer.

 You may not want other people to know that you’ve been searching for information or help from OPFS.